micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-10-rashi_en.md

 ### passuk 16

 ### passuk 17
 <b>The Mishkon was dismantled.</b> When the banner of Yehudah was departing, Aharon and his sons entered, dismantled the <i>paroches,</i> and covered the Ark with it, as it says, “Aharon and his sons shall enter when the camp is about to travel.”
 The sons of Gershon and the sons of Merori dismantled the <i>Mishkon</i> and loaded it onto the wagons [and traveled].
-The Ark and the sacred vessels carried by the sons of Kehat remain covered, placed on poles, until the banner of the camp of Reuven departed.
-Afterward, “The Kehat family traveled.”
+The Ark and the sacred vessels carried by the sons of Kehos remain covered, placed on poles, until the banner of the camp of Reuven departed.
+Afterward, “The Kehos family traveled.”

 ### passuk 18